Jeff MacArthur

 Jeff MacArthur is a Canadian netcasting and tech personality.
-MacArthur co-created commandN.tv, a technology/social media video podcast with his sister, Amber MacArthur, and has acted as co-host and business manager for the production since its inception in 2005 until its hiatus in 2013, with his segments regularly featured on television through G4TechTV's series, Torrent (which, along with commandN.tv, he also wrote the music and coordinated motion graphics for).
+MacArthur co-created commandN.tv, a technology/social media video podcast with his sister, Amber MacArthur, and acted as co-host and business manager for the production from its inception in 2005 until its hiatus in 2013.
+His segments regularly featured on television through G4TechTV's series, Torrent (which, along with commandN.tv, he also wrote the music and coordinated motion graphics for).
 MacArthur also created and co-hosted the muzikDEN music industry video podcast which ran from 2006 to 2007.

 Background

 MacArthur is originally from Charlottetown and currently lives in Halifax.
 After attending high school in Ottawa, he received an undergraduate degree in Computer Science & Math from McGill University in Montreal, a graduate degree in Computing Science from Simon Fraser University (with thesis on the visualization of music), and a GDBA (core of MBA) from Simon Fraser University in Vancouver.